SDL-mirror/SDL/docs/README-amigaos4.md

 About SDL_Renderers
 ================================================================================

 A renderer is a subsystem that can do 2D drawing.
-We have 4 renderers: software, OpenGL, OpenGL ES 2.0 and compositing.
+There are 4 renderers: software, OpenGL, OpenGL ES 2.0 and compositing.

 Software renderer is always available.
 Pixels are plotted by the CPU so this is usually a slow option.

 OpenGL renderer uses MiniGL (and Warp3D) for accelerated drawing.
-Drawing is done in immediate mode, there is no batching.
+Drawing is done in immediate mode.
 This should be fairly fast if textures are static.

 OpenGL ES 2.0 renderer uses ogles2.library (and Warp3D Nova).